I spent the first part of my journalism career as an editor, learning the ropes and

 budget to hire another employee.
 Or they don’t have the time to create the marketing

 materials they envision.
-That is where I come into play.
+This is where I come into play.
 As a freelancer, I have made

 it my mission to tell companies’ stories and to promote their talents.